VIP Go platform specific

 After the project has been kicked off with VIP, we schedule launches as outlined below:

 - VIP requires that all launches are scheduled at least 5 business days in advance.
-We’ll need to get the date and time of the launch on our calendar to ensure that a Technical Account Manager (TAM) and a dedicated engineer are on hand.

 - The supported VIP site launch hours are Monday to Thursday, 9:00 am – 8:00 pm (09:00 – 20:00) UTC.
 Launching during this time provides the most support coverage to help ensure any issues you may encounter during the launch can be discovered and fixed as quickly as possible.
 If a launch is requested outside these hours, we require a minimum of 10 business days’ notice to arrange for appropriate resources.
 Please keep in mind that an alternative date and time may need to be arranged, based on availability and the complexity of the launch.